rahroy82/Data-Science/Telecom-Analysis/README.md

-# Telecom Customer Churn Prediction (RTCP Phase 3 Project)
+# Telecom Customer Churn Prediction - Phase 3 Project

 ## 📘 Overview
 This project uses machine learning to predict telecom customer churn — identifying which customers are most likely to leave.